Florida Documentary Stamp Tax

 For Unrecorded Documents

 Registered taxpayers report and pay documentary stamp tax to the Department using a Documentary Stamp Tax Return for Registered Taxpayers' Unrecorded Documents (Form DR-225 PDF Icon).
 Registered taxpayers can file and pay documentary stamp tax electronically using the Department's free and secure File and Pay webpage.
-(Taxpayers who average five (5) or more taxable transactions per month must register.)
+(Taxpayers who average five or more taxable transactions per month must register.)

 Nonregistered taxpayers report and pay documentary stamp tax using a Documentary Stamp Tax Return for Nonregistered Taxpayers' Unrecorded Documents (Form DR-228 PDF Icon).
 Nonregistered taxpayers can file and pay documentary stamp tax electronically using the Department's free and secure File and Pay webpage.

 For both registered and nonregistered taxpayers, returns and payments are due on the 20th day of the month following each reporting period.
-If the 20th falls on a Saturday, Sunday, or state or federal holiday, returns are timely if filed electronically, postmarked, or hand-delivered to the Department on the first business day following the 20th.
+If the 20th falls on a Saturday, Sunday, or state or federal holiday, returns are timely if filed electronically, postmarked, or delivered in person to the Department on the first business day following the 20th.
 Registered taxpayers must file a return for each reporting period, even if no tax is due.

 Taxpayers who paid $5,000 or more in documentary stamp tax during the most recent state fiscal year (July 1 — June 30) are required to file and pay electronically during the next calendar year.

-If you file your return or pay tax late, a penalty of 10% of any unpaid tax for each 30 days or fraction thereof, not to exceed a total penalty of 50% of unpaid tax, is charged.
+If you file your return or pay tax late, a penalty of 10% of any unpaid tax for each 30 days, or fraction thereof, not to exceed a total penalty of 50% of unpaid tax, is charged.
 The minimum penalty is $10, even if no tax is due.
 A floating rate of interest applies to underpayments and late payments of tax.
 Interest rates can be found on the Department's Tax and Interest Rates webpage.